 Seasoning your tent with water will make it waterproof.
-You’ll have to repeat the process every year, but the results hold up well.
+You’ll have to repeat the process yearly, but the results hold up well.

-You may wonder what waterproofing is if seasoning on its own renders your tent waterproof.
+You may wonder what waterproofing is if seasoning renders your tent waterproof.
 Well, seasoning doesn’t keep the tiny holes shut forever.
-Older canvas tents can thin out, and some of those tiny holes open back up.
+Older canvas tents can thin out, and some tiny holes open back up.

 Waterproofing will ensure those holes remain closed.
 You use a product that creates a barrier between your tent and the elements, and your tent will be waterproof once again.

-You can waterproof your brand new canvas tent as well as season it, although it’s not 100 percent necessary to do both.
-If your tent leaks once it’s properly seasoned, then you can go ahead and waterproof it too.
+You can waterproof your brand-new canvas tent and season it, although it’s not 100 percent necessary to do both.
+If your tent leaks once it’s properly seasoned, then you can waterproof it too.